daviddykeuk/opsgenie-mcp/src/tools/README.md

 - `listOpenAlerts`: List open alerts from OpsGenie, sorted by when they last occurred
 - `getAlert`: Get detailed information about a specific alert
 - `addNote`: Add a note to an existing alert (uses OPSGENIE_USER environment variable if set)
-- `getOnCall`: Get current on-call participants from OpsGenie schedules
+- `getOnCall`: Get current on-call participants from OpsGenie schedules (uses OPSGENIE_SCHEDULE environment variable if no schedule is specified)
-- `getNextOnCall`: Get next on-call participants from OpsGenie schedules
+- `getNextOnCall`: Get next on-call participants from OpsGenie schedules (uses OPSGENIE_SCHEDULE environment variable if no schedule is specified)
+- `createOverride`: Create a schedule override to take on-call responsibility for a period of time (uses OPSGENIE_SCHEDULE and OPSGENIE_USER_EMAIL environment variables)

+## Environment Variables

+The following environment variables can be used with these tools:

+- `OPSGENIE_API_KEY`: (Required) Your OpsGenie API key
+- `OPSGENIE_USER`: (Optional) Username to be recorded as the note author for the `addNote` tool
+- `OPSGENIE_USER_EMAIL`: (Required for `createOverride`) Email address of the user taking on-call responsibility
+- `OPSGENIE_SCHEDULE`: (Optional) Default schedule name to use for on-call related tools

 ## Adding a New Tool